-- The main characteristics of the risk identification process, including error or fraud risks, in relation to: - Whether the process exists and is documented:
+- F.2.1 The main characteristics of the risk identification process, including error or fraud risks, in relation to: - Whether the process exists and is documented:

-The Risk Management Policy, chapter 5 of the MAPFRE Group Solvency II Policies document, the last update of which was approved by the Board of Directors on December 20, 2021, establishes the general guidelines, basic principles, and general framework for risk management actions that ensure consistent application in the Group.
+The Risk Management Policy, chapter 5 of the MAPFRE Group Solvency II Policies document, establishes the general guidelines, basic principles, and general framework for risk management actions that ensure consistent application in the Group.
 Upholding the principle of mandatory compliance, the companies have specific written policies for the identification, measurement, control, and notification of the main risks covered by the Risk Management System (hereinafter RMS).